 18 Dec 2025

-1. What exactly is sugar?
+1. What actually is sugar?

 Sugar substitutes are sweetening agents that mimic the taste of sugar – but contain fewer or no calories.